LohmuellerLab/fitdadi/README.md

 # fitdadi

-Our code for using dadi to infer the DFE will be placed here
+This is an early version of our method to infer the DFE using dadi.

+A detailed manual will be coming soon.X